GeNIOS: an (almost) second-order operator-splitting solver for large-scale convex optimization: Introduction

 \subsection{Contributions}

 This paper showcases, through the \method{} solver, how several recent theoretical ideas can be combined to speed up ADMM while preserving convergence guarantees.
-Our contributions can be summarized as follows: \begin{itemize} \item We develop the \texttt{GeNIOS.jl} solver: the first open-source solver that \begin{itemize} \item accelerates subproblem solves by inexactly solving approximate ADMM subproblems using Nystr\"{o}m preconditioning; and \item allows direct specification of ADMM problems via function, gradient and Hessian oracles for~$f$ and function and proximal operator oracles for~$g$. \end{itemize} \item We show that \method{} can dectect infeasibility in conic programs despite inexact solves using~\cite{rontsis2022efficient}, and we show that \method{} converges at the standard $O(1/k)$ rate based on results from the authors' prior work~\cite{frangella2023linear}. \item We show how \method{} allows the user to exploit problem structure by specifying ADMM problems directly (not in conic form) and by using the Julia programming language's multiple dispatch to implement efficient linear operators. \item We showcase \method{}'s up to 50$\times$ speedup over classic ADMM on a variety of optimization problems with real-world and simulated data. \end{itemize} The code is available online at
+Our contributions can be summarized as follows: \begin{itemize} \item We develop the \texttt{GeNIOS.jl} solver: the first open-source solver that \begin{itemize} \item accelerates subproblem solves by inexactly solving approximate ADMM subproblems using Nystr\"{o}m preconditioning; and \item allows direct specification of ADMM problems via function, gradient and Hessian oracles for~$f$ and function and proximal operator oracles for~$g$. \end{itemize} \item We show that \method{} can dectect infeasibility in conic programs despite inexact solves using~\cite{rontsis2022efficient}, and we show that \method{} converges at the standard $O(1/k)$ rate (and faster when the problem is strongly convex) based on results from the authors' prior work~\cite{frangella2023linear}.

+\item We show how \method{} allows the user to exploit problem structure by specifying ADMM problems directly (not in conic form) and by using the Julia programming language's multiple dispatch to implement efficient linear operators, including ones that can run on the GPU. \item We showcase \method{}'s up to 50$\times$ speedup over classic ADMM on a variety of optimization problems with real-world and simulated data. \end{itemize} The code is available online at

 with documentation that includes several examples.
 Table~\ref{tab:solvers-compare} compares \method{} to the most similar existing solvers.

 \paragraph{Roadmap.} We overview the \method{} algorithm in~\S\ref{sec:method}, including the overall method, convergence guarantees, infeasibility detection, and randomized preconditioning for the linear system solve at each iteration.
 In~\S\ref{sec:apps}, we discuss the solver interface for general convex optimization problems and the specialized interfaces for quadratic programming and machine learning problems.
 In~\S\ref{sec:experiments}, we numerically demonstrate the performance improvements gained by leveraging inexactness, randomized preconditioning, and the more natural problem formulations allowed by \method{}.
 Finally, we point to some directions of future work in~\S\ref{sec:conclusion}.